stackbit-projects/caring-whale-02202/content/pages/terms-conditions.md

 SOME STATES DO NOT ALLOW THE EXCLUSION OR LIMITATION OF INCIDENTAL OR CONSEQUENTIAL DAMAGES, SO THE ABOVE LIMITATIONS OR EXCLUSIONS MAY NOT APPLY TO YOU.
 THIS AGREEMENT GIVES YOU SPECIFIC LEGAL RIGHTS, AND YOU MAY ALSO HAVE OTHER RIGHTS WHICH VARY FROM STATE TO STATE.
 THE EXCLUSIONS AND LIMITATIONS OF LIABILITY UNDER THIS AGREEMENT WILL NOT APPLY TO THE EXTENT PROHIBITED BY APPLICABLE LAW.

 The Service is controlled and operated from facilities in the Singapore.
 Pluto Academy makes no representations that the Service is appropriate or available for use in other locations.
 Those who access or use the Service from other jurisdictions do so at their own volition and are entirely responsible for compliance with all applicable Singapore and local laws and regulations, including but not limited to export and import regulations.
 You may not use the Service if you are a resident of a country embargoed by the Singapore, or are a foreign person or entity blocked or denied by the Singapore government.
 Unless otherwise explicitly stated, all materials found on the Service are solely directed to individuals, companies, or other entities located in the Singapore.

+# **Governing Law and Arbitration**

+### **A. Governing Law.**

+You agree that: (i) the Service shall be deemed solely based in Singapore; and (ii) the Service shall be deemed a passive one that does not give rise to personal jurisdiction over Pluto Academy, either specific or general, in jurisdictions other than Singapore.
+This Agreement shall be governed by the internal substantive laws of the State of Singapore, without respect to its conflict of laws principles.
+The parties acknowledge that this Agreement evidences a transaction involving interstate commerce.
+Notwithstanding the preceding sentences with respect to the substantive law, any arbitration conducted pursuant to the terms of this Agreement shall be governed by the Federal Arbitration Act (9 U.S.C. §§ 1-16).
+The application of the United Nations Convention on Contracts for the International Sale of Goods is expressly excluded.
+You agree to submit to the personal jurisdiction of the federal and state courts located in Singapore County, Singapore for any actions for which we retain the right to seek injunctive or other equitable relief in a court of competent jurisdiction to prevent the actual or threatened infringement, misappropriation or violation of a our copyrights, trademarks, trade secrets, patents, or other intellectual property or proprietary rights, as set forth in the Arbitration provision below.

+### **B. Arbitration.**

+READ THIS SECTION CAREFULLY BECAUSE IT REQUIRES THE PARTIES TO ARBITRATE THEIR DISPUTES AND LIMITS THE MANNER IN WHICH YOU CAN SEEK RELIEF FROM Pluto Academy.
+In the unlikely event that Pluto Academy has not been able to resolve a dispute it has with you after 60 days, we each agree to resolve any claim, dispute, or controversy (excluding any Pluto Academy claims for injunctive or other equitable relief) arising out of or in connection with or relating to these Terms of Service, or the breach or alleged breach thereof (collectively, “Claims”), by binding arbitration by the Judicial Mediation and Arbitration Services (“JAMS”) under the Optional Expedited Arbitration Procedures then in effect for JAMS, except as provided herein.
+The arbitration will be conducted in Singapore, Singapore, unless you and Pluto Academy agree otherwise.
+Each party will be responsible for paying any JAMS filing, administrative and arbitrator fees in accordance with JAMS rules.
+The award rendered by the arbitrator shall include costs of arbitration, reasonable attorneys’ fees and reasonable costs for expert and other witnesses, and any judgment on the award rendered by the arbitrator may be entered in any court of competent jurisdiction.
+Nothing in this Section shall be deemed as preventing Pluto Academy from seeking injunctive or other equitable relief from the courts as necessary to protect any of Pluto Academy’s proprietary interests.
+ALL CLAIMS MUST BE BROUGHT IN THE PARTIES’ INDIVIDUAL CAPACITY, AND NOT AS A PLAINTIFF OR CLASS MEMBER IN ANY PURPORTED CLASS ACTION, COLLECTIVE ACTION, PRIVATE ATTORNEY GENERAL ACTION OR OTHER REPRESENTATIVE PROCEEDING.
+THIS WAIVER APPLIES TO CLASS ARBITRATION, AND, UNLESS WE AGREE OTHERWISE, THE ARBITRATOR MAY NOT CONSOLIDATE MORE THAN ONE PERSON’S CLAIMS.
+YOU AGREE THAT, BY ENTERING INTO THIS TERMS OF SERVICE, YOU AND Pluto Academy ARE EACH WAIVING THE RIGHT TO A TRIAL BY JURY OR TO PARTICIPATE IN A CLASS ACTION, .COLLECTIVE ACTION, PRIVATE ATTORNEY GENERAL ACTION, OR OTHER REPRESENTATIVE PROCEEDING OF ANY KIND.